 The NPA situation of our PSU Banks is a serious issue since it involves taxpayers' money, and, therefore, requires a joint effort by the Government, RBI and the boards and management of the Banks.
-With increasing awareness amongst taxpayers and citizens about how their money is utilized by Government and Government agencies, questions will be asked - today and in the future - about the performance of taxpayers' equity in PSU banks.
+With increasing awareness amongst taxpayers and citizens about how their money is utilized by Government & Government agencies, questions will be asked - today and in the future - about the performance of taxpayers' equity in PSU banks.

 I, therefore, urge the Government to take immediate remedial measures and ensure that these banks recover money due from promoters, and that taxpayers are not burdened further.
+As a part of the solution to this mismanagement of PSU Banks & Taxpayer funds, the holdings of PSU banks must be restructured with Management & Board oversight to ensure accountability and to halt this trend of politically directed lending by these Banks.